hpi-dhc/symptemist/README.md

 ## Experiments

-Executing `1_LLM_Simplification.ipynb` results in a dataset of candidates based on simplified mentions (`candidates_simplified_cutoff`) in the current folder.
+Executing `1_LLM_Simplification.ipynb` results in a dataset of candidates based on simplified mentions (`symptemist_candidates_simplified_cutoff`) in the current folder.
 It can be used as a candidate set for running the full SympTEMIST entity linking pipeline with a trainable re-ranker.
 The BERT checkpoint for initializing the cross-encoder can also be adapted.

 `cd xmen/benchmarks`